Q & A

 Q: What is the responsibility of the emergency department and hospital for treating both legal and illegal immigrants?

-Q: How is it for them to learn to speak Spanish?
+Q: How is it for residents to learn to speak Spanish?

 Q: How many residents do you have that don’t fluently speak Spanish?